-The Round Brilliant Cut is arguably the most popular and most recognizable diamond cut of all the cuts available with over three quarters of all diamonds used in jewellery cut to this shape, this is because it achieves the greatest brilliance and fire.
-Thus is optically the most efficient.
-It was developed by Marcel Tolkowsky as late as 1919.
+The Round Brilliant Cut is arguably the most popular and most recognizable diamond cut of all the cuts available with over 75% of all diamonds used in jewellery cut to this shape, this is because it achieves the greatest brilliance and fire.
 This cut is certainly the most popular amongst buyers at the present time with the Princess Cut being a distant second.

 These proportions for the perfectionist in terms of the Round Brilliant Cut are a depth percentage of between 59.3% and 62% and a table percentage of 55% to 58% this would help to maximise the brilliance and scintillation as the gem appears to dance and sparkle in the light.
 Diamonds of such quality are hard to come by as there is such a huge demand for these.

-The most popular of all cuts the Round Brilliant in its ideal proportions is designed to give maximum scintillation, beauty and fire.
-Rounds make up the vast majority of diamonds found in engagement rings and are popular as stud earrings and in pendants.
-The Brilliant cut follows more naturally the rough diamond crystal shape, and thus is most popular for cutting due to the beauty it returns.
-The Round Brilliant Cut also has the appearance of being larger than it actually is which means that a higher carat weight is not essential when purchasing the gem.
-The hearts and arrows phenomenon which can be seen in Round Brilliant Cutalso are attractive selling points.
-This phenomenon is seen when the top or table facet is exactly perpendicular to the bottom or pavilion of the diamond.
+The Round Brilliant diamond in its ideal proportions is designed to give maximum scintillation, beauty and fire.
+Round diamonds make up the vast amount of diamonds found in engagement rings and are popular in stud earrings and pendants.
+The Brilliant cut follows more naturally the rough diamond crystal shape, and is therefore the most popular for cutting due to the beauty it returns.
+It has the appearance of being larger than it actually is, meaning a higher carat weight is not essential when purchasing the gem.
+The hearts and arrows phenomenon which can be seen in Round Brilliant Cut also are attractive selling points: this is seen when the top or table facet is exactly perpendicular to the bottom or pavilion of the diamond.

 - The Round Brilliant diamond shape has 58 facets (including the culet) comprising 33 facets on the crown and 25 on the pavilion.